LhallLhall/EverCraft/pseudocode.md

 - [x] Is there an alignment
 - [x] Set alignment to one of the options

-#### Feature: Armor Class & Hit Points
+#### Feature: Armor Class & HP

-> As a combatant I want to have an armor class and hit points so that I can resist attacks from my enemies
+> As a combatant I want to have an armor class and HP so that I can resist attacks from my enemies

 - has an Armor Class that defaults to 10
-- has 5 Hit Points by default
+- has 5 HP by default

 - [x] Is there an armor class
 - [x] Can we set a value to the armor class
-- [x] Does the armor class have hit points
+- [x] Does the armor class have HP
-- [x] Can we assign the number of hit points
+- [x] Can we assign the number of HP

 #### Feature: Character Can Attack